Theyagu10/Scissor-Lift-mechanism-MATLAB/README.md

 # Scissor Lift Gerometrical modelling

-Scissor Lift Gerometrical modelling using MATLAB
+Scissor Lift Gerometrical modelling using MATLAB.

+The mechanism was actuated using forward kinematic equation.

 Click to watch in youtube..!!